 March 24, 2009

 Legislation to address climate change and greenhouse gases is likely this session of Congress.
 Senators Carper (D-DE) and Specter (R-PA) and Reps.
 Blumenauer (D-OR), Tauscher (D-CA), and LaTourette (R-OH) are the lead sponsors of new legislation called CLEAN-TEA (H.R.
 1329 and S. 575).
 The Clean Low-Emissions Affordable New Transportation Equity Act would target ten percent of any revenues from future climate bill cap and trade revenues for lowering greenhouse gas emissions from the transportation sector.
 States and local communities could tap into this funding to create safe, convenient, and environmentally-friendly transportation alternatives such as building bicycle and pedestrian infrastructure.
-The Safe Routes to School National Partnership has submitted a letter of support for CLEAN-TEA.
+The Safe Routes Partnership has submitted a letter of support for CLEAN-TEA.

 March 10, 2009